MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-setup-azure-data-lake-analytics.md

     > [!IMPORTANT]
     > Both accounts require a globally unique name

+1. Make sure that you have these items of information:

+   :heavy_check_mark: The name of your Azure Data Lake Analytics (ADLA) account, e.g. **mymagadla** in the above example.

+   :heavy_check_mark: The name of your Azure Data Lake Storage (ADLS) account, e.g. **mymagadls** in the above example.

 ## Configure Azure Data Lake Analytics to use Microsoft Academic Graph

 1. Navigate to the new Azure Data Lake Analytics account created in the first section and add a new data source:

    ![Add new data source to analytics account](media/configure-analytics-account-datasource.png "Add new data source to analytics account")

-1. On the "add data source" dialog, select storage type "azure storage", selection method "select account" and the Azure Storage account you created for MAG provisioning:
+1. On the "add data source" dialog, select storage type "azure storage", selection method "select account" and the Azure Storage (AS) account you created for MAG provisioning:

    ![Select storage account created earlier](media/configure-analytics-account-select.png "Select storage account created earlier")